 It is much easier to train hard and crush effective workouts if you have a plan to follow, a group class to go to, or a coach to keep you accountable.

 Sun Tzu tells us to never strike where the enemy is strongest so you need to set the conditions in your daily life to avoid the most well-defended bad habits you have and attack the weakest areas first.

 For some of you, that means taking a step back and putting your ego in check, reevaluating your own personal weaknesses, and tweaking your training to focus on destroying those weak areas.
 No matter how unsexy it may seem.

 For others, who have fallen into the habit of NOT working out, it may just mean to start off doing something small every single day (i.e. 30 Push-ups as soon as I get out of bed or planning and preparing healthy lunches for the week) and gradually building from there.

 Regardless of where you are in life, there are a number of great lessons in this book that you can apply to your health & fitness.

 If you haven’t read the book yet, grab it here, it’s like $4 bucks…

-If you’re ready to attack one of the most common training weakness I’ve seen people struggle with (Not knowing where to start or what to do) then now is a great time to sign up for your free 21-day trial of the Strategic Inner Circle Training Membership.
+If you’re ready to attack one of the most common training weakness I’ve seen people struggle with (Not knowing where to start or what to do) then now is a great time to sign up for your free 14-day trial of the Strategic Foundations Training Team.

 Random workouts, with no real training focus, and a lack of accountability are two major reasons people fail to reach their fitness goals.

-The Inner Circle can help you solve both of those problems, destroy your weaknesses, and get you the strength, conditioning, and fitness you’ve always wanted.
+The Foundations Tram can help you solve both of those problems, destroy your weaknesses, and get you the strength, conditioning, and fitness you’ve always wanted.
 Check it out now!